codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 	![Figure 15.6: Input custom address](../../images/15-opensocial-26.png)

 This is a simple example of two separate gadgets that communicate with each other using PubSub.
-You will now dive into the source code and analyze how it accomplishes this.
-First, you will view the *Google Map*'s XML file named *GoogleMapsViewer.xml*.
+We will now dive into the source code and analyze how it accomplishes this.
+First, we will view the *Google Map*'s XML file named *GoogleMapsViewer.xml*.
 The source code for this file is listed below:

 	<?xml version="1.0" encoding="UTF-8" ?>